majic79/RepRap-GenX-Electronics/README.md

 ## Plans

-Currently, two DC-DC converters are used, with a 5V middle tier which could be brought out for Pi-Power.
-Adding a Pi compatible interface and EEPROM would make this recognisable as a HAT and allow communication without a USB interface cable.

 Future intent is to port MarlinFW to this package, from the PlatformIO platform.
 Programmers for these devices are relatively cheap, but there remains the possibility of a 0 cost programming option via the USB DFU device capabilties.

 Selling these individually is not possible in todays marketplace without some additional testing and regulation, but those requirements need to be investigated and addressed as development progresses.